imanolympic/TipPal/README.md

 The following **required** functionality is complete:

-* [ ] User can enter a bill amount
+* [x] User can enter a bill amount
-* [ ] User can select a tip percentage
+* [x] User can select a tip percentage
-* [ ] App computes the total bill for the user
+* [x] App computes the total bill for the user

 The following **optional** features are implemented:
-* [ ] Using locale-specific currency and currency hundreds separators.
+* [x] Using locale-specific currency and currency hundreds separators.
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
+* [x] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough